 Can I naturally produce more melatonin?
 Yes you can.
 Avoiding any light at night (except candle light) seems to be the best way to boost melatonin production.

-Regulation of cortisol (which can spike after high intensity exercise) could also be beneficial, particularly if the athlete in question is also stressed or anxious.
+Melatonin is an effective supplement that helps improve sleep duration and quality.
+It also helps to improve cortisol.
+Regulation of cortisol could also be beneficial, particularly if the athlete in question is also stressed or anxious.
 While melatonin does not appear to have much of an effect on anxiety, improving your sleep quality can help indirectly reduce anxiety.